pkp/zenodo/README.md

 By default, the plugin will create a draft record in Zenodo, which can then be published in the Zenodo application.
 This allows users to review the accuracy of the record or add additional metadata before publishing.
-This plugin includes a setting for automatic publishing, but it's important to note that a record in Zenodo **can't be deleted once it has been published**
-(metadata can be updated for the record).
+This plugin includes a setting for automatic publishing, but it's important to note that a record in Zenodo **can't easily be deleted once it has been published** (metadata can be updated for the record).

 ### Funding Metadata

-Zenodo only supports specific funders and awards, and uses RORs as funding identifiers.
-Because the funding metadata plugin uses DOIs for funder identifiers, only specific funders are being supported for export in this plugin.
-To see the list, refer to the `getFunderROR()` function in `ZenodoJsonFilter.php`.
-Other funders will not be included in the export to Zenodo.
+If the [funding metadata plugin](https://github.com/ajnyga/funding) is installed and enabled, the plugin will attempt to add funding metadata to the exported record.
+Only funding metadata which is supported by Zenodo will be included in the exported record.

 ### Embargoes and Restricted Data

 If an article is embargoed and sent to Zenodo, the same embargo date will be set in Zenodo.
 If an article is only accessible via a subscription model, then the data will be set as restricted in Zenodo.

+### Communities

+If a community is enabled in the plugin settings, the plugin will attempt to submit the record to the community in Zenodo.
+Depending on the community settings, the record may be published immediately or may be published after review.

 ## License